SunsetQuest/NewtonPlus-Fast-BigInteger-and-BigFloat-Square-Root/README.md

+﻿Update: 2/3/2025 - A new version of Sqrt function with a good performance boost for larger numbers will be released in the day or so.
+The new version is called Newton Plus and is about 2X faster for numbers around 1e1000000.
+The old version is still available in the repo and is just as fast for smaller numbers.

-﻿See CodeProject site for best formated and latest article:  https://www.codeproject.com/Articles/5321399/NewtonPlus-A-Fast-Big-Number-Square-Root-Function
+See CodeProject site for best formated and latest article:  https://www.codeproject.com/Articles/5321399/NewtonPlus-A-Fast-Big-Number-Square-Root-Function

 Thank you to the authors at https://www.convertsimple.com/convert-html-to-markdown/ for making a tool to convert this to markdown for here.